Sections

 Dr. Meng Wang is currently an Associate Professor at the College of Energy and Power Engineering, Changsha University of Science and Technology.
 His research primarily focuses on building-integrated photovoltaic technologies, building energy efficiency optimization, and solar energy utilization.
 He has led multiple research projects, including grants from the National Natural Science Foundation and the Hunan Provincial Natural Science Foundation.
 He has authored over 30 academic papers and contributed to the development of two industry group standard.

-Section 3: Solar Thermal Energy Harvesting and Conversion-(Chair: Yu Qiu)
+Section 3: Solar Thermal Energy Harvesting and Conversion-(Chairs: Yu Qiu & Qiang Yu)

 Solar energy is the most abundant renewable energy resource.
 Solar thermal technologies, including concentrating solar power, solar-driven desalination, solar heating or cooling, solar industrial process heat, etc., present significant advantages in producing heat, electricity, fresh water, etc. In these technologies, the solar energy should be, firstly, efficiently harvested by converting solar energy to thermal energy.
 Then, the thermal energy can be stored, converted to electricity, employed to produce fresh water or utilized under various situations.
 During the solar energy harvesting, storage and conversion processes in these solar thermal technologies, enormous research opportunities are being pursued worldwide.
 The workshop of “Solar Thermal Energy Harvesting and Conversion” aims to capture the latest research in the fields of concentrating solar power, new power cycles or conversion approaches, solar-driven interfacial evaporation, solar heating or cooling, solar industrial process heat, etc. Presentations may describe innovative technical developments, experimental, numerical or analytical studies or assess the future prospects of and make suggestions on potential approaches to emerging technology solutions.